Tanush005/SecureInbox/README.md

 ├── utils.py               # Latency timer, prediction logic
 ├── requirements.txt       # Python dependencies
 🚀 Engineering Highlights
-🔧 System Design:
+🔧 System Design
 Engineered a modular architecture separating preprocessing, inference, and UI logic.

-🛡️ Fault Tolerance:
+🛡️ Fault Tolerance
 Every input is validated and handled to avoid crashes and edge-case failures.

-⚡ Performance Optimizations:
+⚡ Performance Optimizations
 Preloading the model and vectorizer in memory, using minimal I/O, and batch processing where needed.

-🧰 Lightweight Deployment:
+🧰 Lightweight Deployment
 No runtime dependencies like nltk.download, no heavy libraries — optimized for minimal startup time.

 📎 Links